OlgaKuklina/GitJourney/README.md

 Overview
 ======
-An open-source mobile GitHub client that helps you work with your GitHub content, monitor github activity, check for news and updates.
+An open-source GitHub client is your co-pilot to navigate the GitHub content, monitor github activity, check for news and updates.

 The application implements secure login with OAuth to access user data.

 In the main screen user is able to monitor daily contributions activity placed in chronological order.